RiceD2KLab/Audubon_F21/README.md

 <p align="justify">

-For our initial testing, we choose to train a single RetinaNet module with a ResNet-50-FPN backbone.
+We utilize a RetinaNet and Faster R-CNN module both with a ResNet-50-FPN backbone.
 We first train our model to perform the simple task of detecting birds with no distinction of species.

-We then train the model to identify bird species: namely, Brown Pelicans, Laughing Gulls, and Mixed Terns.
+We then train the model to identify bird species: namely, Brown Pelicans, Laughing Gulls, Mixed Terns, Great Blue Herons, and Great Egrets/White Morphs.

 Due to the lack of annotated data available for other bird species, we re-label all other bird species under the "Other/Unknown" category.

-<i><b>Note:</b> The model weights used to initialize the bird-only detector come from a pre-trained RetinaNet on the COCO dataset, and the weights used to initialize the bird species detector come from the pre-trained bird-only detector. </i>
+<i><b>Note:</b> The model weights used to initialize both the bird-only and bird-species detector come from a pre-trained model on the MS COCO dataset. </i>

 <ol>
-  <li><b>Bird-only detector</b></li>
+  <li><b>Bird-only detector (RetinaNet ResNet-50 FPN)</b></li>

   |                 | Birds |
   |-----------------|-------|